Silicon Beach Bomo - Orientation Guide | The Triangle

 Right: The pedestrianised area from the top of Orchard Walk (mouse over photo to see imqge of latter).
 The red canopy belongs to the sundeck extension of Flirt Café Bar.

 The road loops around a wedge of buildings on the N side, called ‘The Branksome Oval’ forming one side of The Triangle.
 On the far side, Ojo Rojo, a new 2-storey Mexican restaurant, is on the corner.
-On the near side along Commercial Rd is the Four Horsemen pub, Lola's (formerly Lolita's, a long-established Spanish tapas restaurant), a 'bubble tea' shop, the Oriental Garden / Happy Diner [a Chinese takeaway/ restaurant], Smokin' Aces (which describes itself as a Cocktail Bar & Whiskey Lounge), and at the NW apex, Tico's, now renamed the Blue Hill Cafe & Bar [Portuguese food, English breakfast etc].
-(This was formerly Battistini’s coffee shop, the first in town to have continental-style outdoor seating back in the 90s, and had to fight a battle with certain reactionary elements on the Council to do so - they claimed the sight of young women in short skirts sitting outside would cause drivers to crash their cars).
+On the near side along Commercial Rd is the Four Horsemen pub, Lola's (formerly Lolita's, a long-established Spanish tapas restaurant), a 'bubble tea' shop, the Oriental Garden / Happy Diner [a Chinese takeaway/ restaurant], Smokin' Aces (which describes itself as a Cocktail Bar & Whiskey Lounge), Bar Afrique tapas bar, and at the NW apex, Blue Hill Cafe & Bar [Portuguese food, English breakfast etc].
+(This was formerly the site of Battistini’s coffee shop, the first in town to have continental-style outdoor seating back in the 90s, and had to fight a battle with certain reactionary elements on the Council to do so - they claimed the sight of young women in short skirts sitting outside would cause drivers to crash their cars).

 There are well over a dozen cafes, coffee shops, bars and restaurants around the Triangle, the close competition resulting in a certain amount of churn that has already seen several modest cafe enterprises close.
-Tara’s, pictured here, was a plain caff which also did Turkish breakfasts (the owners being Turkish); now closed, it may have been a victim of gentrification, due to so many other more upmarket eateries opening nearby.
+Tara’s, pictured here, was a plain caff which also did Turkish breakfasts (the owners being Turkish); however it has now been replaced by a Turkish restaurant called Troy.

 Nearby: Across Commercial Rd is Rio internet café, a Thai cafe, and Funchal By Night [Portuguese dishes].
 A Brewhouse & Kitchen outlet, part of a chain where the brewery and pub are integrated, recently opened on the site of the former Branksome Arms, with a large beer garden at the rear.
 This is near the entrance to St Michael’s Road [pictured right].
 This heads up the steep hill to the SW, past an organic-foods shop to a loop road full of B&Bs and small cheap semi-residential hotels at the heart of Westcliff (potential short-term accommodation for any newly-arrived startups on a budget).